aksion/language-rpg/README.md

-# AtomRPGLE
+# language-rpgle package

-Atom package to highlighting RPGLE syntax.
+This package adds the support of RPGLE language in Atom, with syntax highlighting.